MattOzuna/Exercise-Armory/Proposal.md

 ## Goal

-My goal is to create a web application to allow users to access information on different exercises as well as create and track progress for different workouts.
+My goal is to create a full stack web application to allow users to access information on different exercises as well as create and track progress for different workouts.
+The target audience of this project will be exercise enthusiasts, who want to be able to get detailed exercise information quickly.

 ## Tech Stack